Before and after: dated wood kitchen cabinetry

 Commercial Wood Restoration in Virginia, Maryland, and DC

 Wood surfaces bring warmth, character, and craftsmanship to commercial interiors — but they also take a beating.
 UV exposure fades and yellows finishes.
-Foot traffic wears through coatings on floors and stairs.
+Foot traffic wears through coatings on stairs, handrails, and door edges.
 Water damage raises grain and promotes mold.
 Chemical exposure from cleaning products strips finishes and discolors surfaces.
 Over time, the wood elements that once defined a building’s character start to look neglected.

 Rose Restoration provides professional wood restoration services for commercial properties throughout Virginia, Maryland, and Washington, DC.
-With over 40 years of experience and a team of more than 30 skilled technicians, we refinish and restore the wood surfaces that matter most — doors, millwork, paneling, railings, flooring, furniture, trim, and cabinetry.
+With experience since 1978 and a team of more than 30 skilled technicians, we refinish and restore the wood surfaces that matter most — doors, millwork, paneling, railings, furniture, trim, and cabinetry.
 Our work returns these elements to their original quality and protects them for years of continued use.

 Types of Commercial Wood Work